thrillophilia-logo

 • Completed immigration form (available on the flight or at the airport)

 The Indonesian e-Visa allows you to complete the visa application online before travel.
 It costs the same as VOA, with the benefit of skipping the VOA queue at the airport.
-Apply 3 to 5 days before travel at the E-Visa (official Indonesia Immigration portal).
+Apply 3 to 5 days before travel at the e-Visa (official Indonesian immigration portal).
 You will receive the e-Visa by email and have to present it at immigration on arrival.

 One thing to keep in mind is that an e-Visa takes more time to get than a visa on arrival, but it helps you skip the airport queue, which can save time during busy hours when lines are long.
-Visa on arrival details are current as of April 2026, but it is always best to check the official Indonesia Immigration website before travel, as rules can change.
+Visa on arrival details are current as of June 2026, but it is always best to check the official Indonesian immigration website before travel, as rules can change.

 Things to Know Before Booking Your Bali Tour Package